Abortion ruling prompts variety of reactions from states

 NORTH DAKOTA

-Political control: North Dakota has a legislature dominated by Republicans who want to ban abortion, and the GOP governor had hoped to see Roe v.
+Political control: North Dakota has a Legislative Assembly dominated by Republicans who want to ban abortion, and the GOP governor had hoped to see Roe v.
 Wade wiped off the books in favor of state’s rights.

 Background: The state has passed some of the nation’s strictest abortion laws, including one that would have banned abortions once fetal cardiac activity can be detected, which can happen before a woman knows she is pregnant.
 The law never took effect because the state’s lone abortion clinic successfully challenged it in court.
 One failed Republican proposal would have charged abortion providers with murder with a maximum sentence of life in prison.